harveynick/harveynick.github.com/_posts/2011-03-14-brave-new-worlds.markdown

   1. Stories set in our world;
   2. Stories not set in our world.

 Simple.
 Harry Potter, for instance, is set in our world.
 That's a big part of the appeal.
-Likewise so are [Neverwhere], [Kracken] (if you like'd Neverwhere, you'll want to read this), and most of Stephen King's work.
+Likewise so are [Neverwhere], [Kracken] (if you liked Neverwhere, you'll want to read this), and most of Stephen King's work.
 Lord of the Rings is not set in our world.
 Simple.
 There are other options, of course.
 What about the  Chronicles of Narnia, for example (which is set in a world beyond our own)?
-Or Magic Bites* (which is set in an alternate version of our world)?
+Or Magic Bites[^1] (which is set in an alternate version of our world)?
 Clearly we're looking at some shades of grey here as well, but I'm sticking the with the original idea while it still serves my purpose.

 [Neverwhere]: http://www.amazon.co.uk/Neverwhere-Authors-Preferred-Neil-Gaiman/dp/0755322800/ref=sr_1_1?ie=UTF8&qid=1300142138&sr=8-1
 [Kracken]: http://www.amazon.co.uk/Kraken-China-Mieville/dp/0330492322/ref=sr_1_1?s=books&ie=UTF8&qid=1300142157&sr=1-1